 For some, they occur during pregnancy due to the high estrogen levels in the body, for others having antibiotics for the full course causes an increase in the yeast in the body.

-Poorly controlled diabetes and poor immunity (as a result of HIV) are also causes.
-High frequency of intercourse, vaginal douching and uses of scented vaginal products also increase the rise of the inflamed vagina.
+Poorly controlled diabetes and poor immunity are also causes.
+High frequency of intercourse, vaginal douching, and uses of scented vaginal products also increase the rise of the inflamed vagina.

-The moral of the story: don’t use scented vaginal products but a light vaginal wash with pH balanced with the slightly acidic pH level of your va-jay-jay.
+The moral of the story: don’t use scented vaginal products but a light vaginal wash that’s pH-balanced with the slightly acidic pH level of your va-jay-jay.